Amtrak Borealis title card

 Amtrak Borealis schedule or timetable

 Here is the Amtrak Borealis schedule or timetable, and below is a PDF.
+Note that the chart below does not indicate that you cannot take the Empire Builder between Chicago and Glenview or Milwaukee.
 You can download or print it out.
 Depending on your destination and needs, the Empire Builder or Hiawatha could also work for you.

 1333